Official State Insect of Alaska

-The four-spot skimmer dragonfly (Libellula quadrimaculata) was designated the official state insect of Alaska in1995.
-The four-spot skimmer dragonfly won among 4 insects voted on by Alaskan schoolchildren.
-The runners up included the Unmarked slender mosquito, the mourning cloak butterfly, and the bumblebee.
+The four-spot skimmer dragonfly won among 4 insect contestants voted on by Alaskan schoolchildren.
+The runners up included the unmarked slender mosquito, the mourning cloak butterfly, and the bumblebee.

 "After an energetic campaign by students from the Auntie Mary Nicoli Elementary School in Aniak, the winner is the four-spot skimmer dragonfly.
 It mauled the mosquito.
 It battered the butterfly.
 And it bested the bumblebee in a tight contest to be the Last Frontier's official insect.